shopsmart/clj-foundation/README.md

 * Math extensions supporting mixed numbers.
 * Time conversions to/from milliseconds; convert milliseconds into a single days, hours, minutes, seconds value.
 * Simple named implementations of design patterns familiar to Java developers, particularaly Singleton.
-* An implementation of None from the Option pattern (named Nothing).
+* An implementation of None from the Option pattern (named Nothing) that behaves like the identity value in many contexts.

 ### Leiningen coordinates